janomach/the-hardisc/README.md

 This repository comes with Makefile, containing commands to set up, compile, and simulate a project in the free edition of ModelSim.
 It contains an example testbench, memory, and interconnect IPs for simulation.
 The folder */example* contains programs and their binaries that the Hardisc can directly execute in simulation.
-If you want to change the source tests, you need a RISC-V toolchain.
+If you want to change the source tests, you need the [RISC-V toolchain](https://github.com/riscv-collab/riscv-gnu-toolchain).
 When the toolchain is prepared, you can use the *compileTest* command in the Makefile to compile the selected tests.

 Set up and compile the Hardisc project: